|Watch this 3 minutes video and meet an instructor and a student from the Department of French while admiring our beautiful campus.

 How to apply…

 For admission to the French program, you must have the Ontario Secondary School Diploma (OSSD) or equivalent including a minimum of six 4 U/M courses.
 Your six 4 U/M courses must include 4U English (or Anglais).
 It is Carleton University policy to consider your best performance in any eligible course in the admissions assessment.
 Since the number of qualified applicants may be greater than the number of available spaces, cut-off averages and required marks may vary.
 Please refer to our website for the current admission requirements.

-From our First Year Seminar devoted to Francophone literatures to our advanced written and oral French courses, from a basic introduction to French language to upper-year courses in French sociolinguistics, students interested in taking French courses can find the right course, no matter what their level of French may be.
+From our first-year course, French in the classroom and beyond to our advanced written and oral French courses, from a basic introduction to French language to upper-year courses in French linguistics, students interested in taking French courses can find the right course, no matter what their level of French may be.
 Our web-based placement test ensures that they are enrolling in the appropriate course.
-To further ensure proper placement, students enrolled in language courses are also asked to complete an in-class writing test during the first week of class.
-Here is a sample of courses regularly offered… come and see for yourself .
+To further ensure proper placement, students enrolled in language courses are also evaluated by the instructors during the first week of class.
+Here is a sample of courses regularly offered… come and see for yourself!

 Interested in teacher’s college…